-Thoughtfully outsource: Third-party services take considerable oversight, so remember to add metadata when using them to check quality.
-AI (and even human DAM managers) may need to recognize your terms.
-Geography, culture, language, and colloquialisms may affect your chosen terms and synonyms.
+Thoughtfully outsource: Third-party services take considerable oversight, so remember that when you're using them to check quality, add metadata.
+Al (and even human DAM managers) may not recognize what terms are needed.
+Geography, culture, language, and colloquialisms all may affect your chosen terms and synonyms.
 Always double-check, seek out DEI support, and update accordingly.